TheSkepticalOwl/Project2b2t/README.md

 # How to install
 1. Download [node.js](https://nodejs.org/en/download/) and install it.
 On non-windows platforms, you also need npm.
 2. Download this repository as a zip, then, unzip it.
-3. Open a terminal and navigate to the folder you downloaded it
-4. Run `npm install`
-5. Copy secrets.json.example and name it secrets.json.
+3. Copy secrets.json.example and name it secrets.json.
 Fill out your minecraft information in the file.
 Note that you must use your email adress and not your minecraft username.
-6. If you so wish, edit the configuration in config.json.
+4. If you so wish, edit the configuration in config.json.
 (On Linux ports below 1024, including port 80, require you to run the program with administrator rights.)
-7. For trust reasons, *this tool does not update automatically*.
+5. For trust reasons, *this tool does not update automatically*.
 Check back here once in a while to see if there are any updates.

 # How to use